Iona University Scholarships (2025–2026)

 Is admission automatic for top applicants?

 Yes.
-Students with strong academic records are automatically reviewed for Honors admission; no separate application is required.
+Students with strong academic records (typically 3.5–3.7+ GPA, high rigor, and a strong overall application profile) are automatically considered for Honors; no separate application is required.
+Qualified students receive their invitation alongside their admission offer.

 Does the Honors Program add time to a degree?

-No. The curriculum fits within a standard four-year plan while offering enhanced courses and opportunities.
+No. The curriculum fits within a standard four-year plan while offering enhanced courses and opportunities, including a capstone/thesis option.

 Are there scholarships tied to Honors?